 The talent pool in many IT sectors is, at best tight.
-You don't have to look any further than the Cyber security job market to know that top candidates are in demand.
+You don't have to look any further than the Cybersecurity job market to know that top candidates are in demand.
 There's truly little need to sit around and wait for a company that's slow to pull the trigger for many IT professionals.
-And while you may have tantalizing benefits and an enviable company culture on offer, chances are so do your competitors.
+And while you may have tantalizing benefits and enviable company culture on offer, chances so do your competitors.

 2) You Risk Losing The Slot

-Whether it's due to expansion in your sector, the growth of you customer base, or the loss of a team member, you have the opening for a reason.
-You didn't initiate bringing a new employee in on a whim, (although read here on why hiring managers should always be interviewing) you've got a need you need met.
+Whether it's due to expansion in your sector, the growth of your customer base, or the loss of a team member, you have the opening for a reason.
+You didn't initiate bringing a new employee in on a whim, you've got a need you need to be met.